VariantSync/VEVOS_Extraction/README.md

 #### Examples:
 ```
-Extract the variability for all commits of BusyBox
+Extract the ground truth for all commits of BusyBox
 start-extraction.bat busybox
 ./start-extraction.sh busybox

-Extract the variability between two specific commits of Busybox
+Extract the ground truth between two specific commits of Busybox
 start-extraction.bat busybox b35eef5383a4e7a6fb60fcf3833654a0bb2245e0 7de0ab21d939a5a304157f75918d0318a95261a3
 ./start-extraction.sh busybox b35eef5383a4e7a6fb60fcf3833654a0bb2245e0 7de0ab21d939a5a304157f75918d0318a95261a3

-Extract the variability for the commit under revision tag v4.1 of Linux
+Extract the ground truth for the commit under revision tag v4.1 of Linux
 start-extraction.bat linux v4.1
 ./start-extraction.sh linux v4.1

-Extract the variability for all commits between two minor revisions of Linux
+Extract the ground truth for all commits between two minor revisions of Linux
 start-extraction.bat linux v4.3 v4.4
 ./start-extraction.sh linux v4.3 v4.4
 ```

-### Stopping the Variability Extraction
+### Stopping the Ground Truth Extraction
-You can stop the Docker container in which the variability extraction is running at any time.
-In this case, all collected data will be copied to _VariabilityExtraction/extraction-results/_ as if the extraction finished successfully.
+You can stop the Docker container in which the ground truth extraction is running at any time.
+In this case, all collected data will be copied to _Extraction/extraction-results/_ as if the extraction finished successfully.

 - Windows CMD:
   - `stop-extraction.bat busybox`